Anne Fisher Author Photo.JPG

 Anne O. Fisher is a Russian-to-English literary translator.

-Fisher, a native Tulsan, graduated with a B.A. in Russian from the University of Oklahoma, having studied for three and a half years abroad (one year each in Scotland, Austria, and Russia, as well as a summer in Germany).
+Fisher, a native Tulsan, managed to get a B.A. in Russian from the University of Oklahoma even though she spent more time studying abroad than in Oklahoma (one year each in Scotland, Austria, and Russia, as well as a summer in Germany).
 She received her Ph.D. in Slavic Languages and Literatures from the University of Michigan with a dissertation on the Soviet writing duo Ilya Ilf and Evgeny Petrov.
 Fisher taught Russian language, literature, and culture at Williams College and the College of Wooster before following her soon-to-be husband Derek Mong to Louisville, Kentucky.
-There she embarked on her translation career by translating her first novel, Ilf and Petrov’s The Little Golden Calf.
+There she translated her first novel, Ilf and Petrov’s The Little Golden Calf, followed by many other translations, the most recent being Pioneer Summer by Elena Malysova and Kateryna Sylvanova.

-In addition to being a literary translator, Fisher also worked for almost seven years in the government sector providing Russian and German language services as a self-employed contract linguist.
-She also taught for six years in the University of Wisconsin-Milwaukee’s program in Translation and Interpreting Studies.
-She is a past president of ALTA (the American Literary Translators Association).
-Fisher now lives with her husband and son in Indiana.
+In addition to being a literary translator, Fisher spent almost seven years in the government sector, providing Russian and German language services as a contract linguist.
+She also taught in the University of Wisconsin-Milwaukee’s MA program in Translation and Interpreting Studies for several years; currently, she teaches first-year German at Purdue University in West Lafayette, Indiana.
+Fisher is Translation Editor and, with Derek Mong, Co-Editor of the literary magazine At Length.

 Reading with co-translator (and husband) Derek Mong from The Joyous Science at Wabash College in 2018.